Wild Work Days

 £70 per person (plus VAT)

-This charge covers the cost of planning and delivering your Wild Work Day, as well as helping our charity make a Wilder Leicestershire and Rutland.
+This charge covers the cost of planning and delivering your Wild Work Day, including any equipment or PPE needed as well as helping our charity make a Wilder Leicestershire and Rutland.

 Wild Work FAQs